Esri/workflowmanager-samples/README.md

 Simple samples that show you how to add different types of add ins and steps to your Workflow Manager desktop application.

+## Instructions for Workflow Manager Python API Samples

+1. Open the Python API samples and select which example you would like to see.
+2. Please check the online Python Documentation at: https://developers.arcgis.com/python/api-reference/arcgis.gis.workflowmanager.html

+## Instructions for Workflow Manager Classic Examples

+1. Download the WorkflowManagerClassic samples.
+2. Open the solution of the sample you want, and compile it.
+3. Follow the readme file for that sample to install it

 ## Features
 * [ClearAOIContextMenu](./WorkflowManagerClassic/ClearAOIContextMenu)
 * [CreateWorkforceAssignment](./WorkflowManagerClassic/CreateWorkforceAssignment)